 Fairness Challenge Pilot Project

-With support from the State Justice Institute, the Fairness Challenge Pilot Project will use local pilot interventions and national trainings and resources to systematically build out the field’s knowledge base about court fairness practices.
-This project builds upon research-informed skills and practices that promote litigant perceptions of fairness (aka, procedural justice).
+With support from the State Justice Institute, the Fairness Challenge Pilot Project includes local pilot interventions and national trainings and resources to systematically build out the field’s knowledge and practice of procedural justice.
+This project builds upon research-informed skills and practices that promote litigant perceptions of fairness.

 PROJECT ACTIVITIES